mxayon/elephantsintheroom/README.md

 ### [Elephants In The Room](https://elephantsintheroom.herokuapp.com/)
 **currently still in demo mode. if you are a developer and need to look at code please keep in mind that TagWords on nav bar are hard coded in with tagword Ids and using a join table to pull down articles associated through articletagwords table.
 Hard coded in app.js**

-* Inspired by how the news feed on facebook can tend to be one sided, click bait-y and lacking of facts.
-As well as how it is the most commonly used platform people use as a main news resource.
+* Inspired by how some articles on the news feed can tend to be one sided, click bait-y and lacking of facts.
+And how news should be more widely discussed.

 Elephants in the Room hopes to centralize a database of articles that may be difficult to discuss but important to humanity.